95 Sights in Wuppertal, Germany (with Map and Images)

 Kath.
 Kirche St. Ludger

-The Church of St. Ludger in Wuppertal-Vohwinkel is a Roman Catholic church in the parish association of Wuppertaler Westen.
+The Church of St. Ludger in Wuppertal-Vohwinkel is a Roman Catholic church of the parish association of Wuppertaler Westen.
 It was built between 1961 and 1964 according to plans by the Cologne architect Rudolf Schwarz.

 Wikipedia: Sankt Ludger (Wuppertal) (DE), Heritage Website